 Ducks Unlimited Canada obtained the $500K of funding needed to undertake this major wetland restoration and habitat creation project.
 Half of the funds came from a federal government program.
 Key support from Councillor Eli El-Chantiry secured the remaining 50% of the funding from the City of Ottawa’s Environmental Resource Area Acquisition Reserve Fund.
 The restored wetland will contribute to the basal flow of the river and act as a filter to improve water quality, which are important goals for a river that is an upstream tributary of the Ottawa River, a source of the City’s drinking water.

-In the photo gallery below, click on a photo.
+The Oakleigh restoration is on private property and not open to the public, but you can take a photo tour.
+In the gallery below, click on a photo.
 You can advance through the photos by clicking the arrows that will appear on the right and left sides when you mouse over them.